Our homeschool weekly assignment planner has changed but now is works fine for my 8th grader.

 Download the Weekly Assignment Planner

-If you'd like to download a copy of the planner to print out, just click here for a cutomizable PDF version.
+If you'd like to download a copy of the weekly planner to print out, just click here for a cutomizable PDF version.
 You're welcome to customize it and save it and print it as many times as you'd like for your personal use.
 Click on the image below to see what the blank form looks like.